awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 VPC ID [vpc-0b4ad9c4678d3c7ad]: 1
 ```

-After the VPC has been selected, decide whether to use existing subnets or create new ones\.
+After the VPC has been selected, you need to decide whether to use existing subnets or create new ones\.

 ```
 Automate Subnet creation? (y/n) [y]: y